Check out our new Founder's Reserve Manuka Honey 830+MG in the Shop!

 In short, MG, UMF, and NPA are all directly correlated to each other and are used to express similar values for Manuka honey.
 Specifically, these measures represent the potency of antimicrobial and antibacterial properties brought about by the abundance of the MG levels present in the honey.

-Applying this first filter will eliminate for you about 80% of the Manuka honey on sale in the US market, including most of the honey carried by big box retail chains, including some names you may currently consider trustworthy.
+Applying this first filter will eliminate about 80% of the Manuka honey on sale in the US market, including most of the honey carried by big box retail chains, including some names you may currently consider trustworthy.
 This is a pervasive problem.
 ABC’s Good Morning America did an expose on this very subject which is available here.

-Other brands will quote a number for “Total Activity” or “Total Peroxide Activity”.
-As discussed above, all honey, including the local honey from your farmer’s market will have a level of antiseptic property based on its peroxide activity.
+Other brands will quote a number for “Total Activity” or “Total Peroxide Activity.”
+As discussed above, all honey, including the local honey from your farmer’s market, will have a level of antiseptic property based on its peroxide activity.
 Don’t be misled or impressed by this claim.

-Lastly, the brands that seek to mislead will make statements that tout how the honey meets the NZ Government's stringent standards defining a mono-floral (or multi-floral) Manuka honey.
-These standards are discussed in more detail below but truthfully they’re just basic threshold measures.
+Lastly, the brands that seek to mislead will make statements that tout how the honey meets the NZ Government's stringent standards defining mono-floral (or multi-floral) Manuka honey.
+These standards are discussed in more detail below, but truthfully they’re just basic threshold measures.
 No Manuka honey can be legally exported from New Zealand without meeting these test requirements.
-So think of this as entry to the game, not a claim to brag about.
+So think of this as an entry to the game, not a claim to brag about.

 When comparing different honey brands, first look at equivalent MG levels.
 The lowest activity levels for mono-floral Manuka honey will be in the range of 85 mg/kg of MG or about a 5+ on the NPA and UMF scales.
 These honeys may provide some wellness benefits when consumed daily.

-Our advice to anyone would be to select a Manuka honey of at least 250+MG levels (NPA 10+) for daily consumption and a 500+MG (NPA 15+) when going for a specific therapeutic effect for a health issue, or for wound healing applications.
+Our advice to anyone would be to select a Manuka honey of at least 250+MG levels (NPA 10+) for daily consumption and a 500+MG (NPA 15+) when going for a specific therapeutic effect for a health issue or for wound healing applications.

 Mono-Floral, Multi-Floral, and MPI Manuka Honey Standards

-Known as the MPI 5, they consist of 4 chemical markers, and 1 DNA marker.
-Based on the results of these tests, honey is classified as Mono-Floral, Multi-Floral, or non-Manuka.
-To relate this back to the MG tests, and the rating scales we discussed earlier, almost all Manuka with an MG rating of 100 or better will meet the Mono-Floral level on this test.
+Known as the MPI 5, they consist of 4 chemical markers and 1 DNA marker.
+Based on the results of these tests, honey is classified as monofloral, multifloral, or non-Manuka.
+To relate this back to the MG tests and the rating scales we discussed earlier, almost all Manuka with an MG rating of 100 or better will meet the Mono-Floral level on this test.

 Conclusion